jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 .. code-block:: python

-  NameError: name 'src' is not defined
+  NameError: name 'src' is not

+because I do not have a definition for ``src`` in this file_

 ----